Rybelsus 7 mg (Semaglutide)

 -

-Reducing glucagon secretion (a hormone that raises blood sugar)
+Reduces glucagon levels, a hormone that raises blood sugar.

 -